The Unmanly Pose of the Obama Cabinet: Mystery Solved

 The poses of previous administrations were, if not natural, at least normal.

 But previous administrations had the courtesy to allow people to hold their hands in a way that people occasionally hold their hands by choice.
-What are we to make of the way they are holding their hands?
+What are we to make of the way Team Obama holds their hands?

 Let’s call this the “lazy altar boy” pose.